abilandz/PH8124/Lecture_7/Lecture_7.md

 The command input is in the last column, and we can also see that both commands were executed from the same parent process (PPID), which in this example was the same shell with PID 3246923.

-For further details of this complex command, see its 'man' pages.
+For further details of this complex command, see its manual pages.

-In the case you are interested only in the PID of the running process, there is also a command **pidof**, which takes as an argument only the process name:
+In the case you are interested only in the PID of the running process, there is also the command **pidof**, which takes as an argument only the process name:

 ```bash
 $ sleep 10s &